ViniciusVitto/ViniciusVitto/README.md

 - 👋 Hi, I’m @ViniciusVitto
 - 👀 I’m interested in developer Front-End and Back-End
+- 🎩 I have a Computer Science degree
-- 🌱 I’m currently learning Computer Science
+- 📖 I'm currently learning about Software Engineering
 - 📫 How to reach me www.linkedin.com/in/viniciusvitto
 <!---
 ViniciusVitto/ViniciusVitto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.